decred/dcrdocs/es_docs/getting-started/user-guides/cli-installation.md

 3. The binaries for `dcrd`, `dcrwallet`, and `dcrctl` can now be found in the `%HOMEPATH%\decred\` directory (usually %HOMEPATH% is `C:\Users\<username>`).
 Before the `dcrinstall` process completes, you will be taken to the wallet creation prompt.
 Follow the steps within the [Wallet Creation Walkthrough](/getting-started/user-guides/dcrwallet-setup.md#wallet-creation-walkthrough) of the dcrwallet Setup guide to finish.

 ---

-## **Decrediton**

-Decrediton is released with the Binary Releases and can be found here: [https://github.com/decred/decred-binaries/releases/tag/v1.0.2_decrediton](https://github.com/decred/decred-binaries/releases/tag/v1.0.2_decrediton).
-As of v1.0.2, Decrediton is only available for Linux and Mac and is technically an alpha release.
-There are known bugs in the software that are being worked on.

-> macOS/OSX

-1. Download the `decrediton-1.0.2.dmg` file.

-2. Double click the `decrediton-1.0.2.dmg` file once downloaded to mount the disk image.

-3. Drag the decrediton.app into the link to your Applications folder within the disk image.

-> Linux

-1. Download the `decrediton-1.0.2.tar.gz` file.

-2. Navigate to download location and extract the .tar.gz file:

-    Ubuntu File Browser: simply right click on the .tar.gz file and press "Extract Here". <br />
-    Terminal: use the `tar -xvzf filename.tar.gz` command.

-    Both of these should extract the tar.gz into a folder that shares the same name. (`e.g. tar -xvzf decrediton-v1.0.2.tar.gz` should extract to `decrediton-v1.0.2`).
-If successful, this new folder should include a `decrediton` executable.

----

 ## **Binary Releases**

-The newest Binary Releases can be found here: [https://github.com/decred/decred-binaries/releases/tag/v1.0.1](https://github.com/decred/decred-binaries/releases/tag/v1.0.1).
+The newest Binary Releases can be found here: [https://github.com/decred/decred-binaries/releases](https://github.com/decred/decred-binaries/releases).
 With the exception of the `.msi` and `.dmg` files, they are archives of the latest executable binaries for each release.
 Although most of this will be unzip and go, instructions are provided for Mac, Linux, and Windows below (assumed proficiency for *BSD users).

 > OSX/macOS